 How to Handle a Break

 When it comes to relationships, taking a break is sometimes necessary.
-Whether you’re in a dating relationship, a marriage, or any other type of commitment, it’s important to know how to handle a break the right way if it’s ever needed.
+Whether you’re in a dating relationship, a marriage, or any other type of commitment, it’s essential to know how to handle a break the right way if it’s ever needed.

 The first thing to consider when taking a break is communication.
 If you and your partner agree that a break is necessary, make sure you communicate clearly about the details of the break.
 Discuss how long the break will be, who will be initiating contact during the break, and any other parameters you need to make sure that the break is beneficial for both parties.